ryaangu/fixe/README.md

 ## What is FIXE?
-**FIXE** is a platform-independent instruction set intended to provide an efficient, portable native backend to compiler projects.
+**FIXE** is a platform-independent instruction set intended to provide an efficient, portable backend to compiler projects.

 ```llvm
 message: [u8 x 2] "hi"